Have you ever seen a controversial, unethical ad that has left you scratching your head? Well, you’re not the only one.

 Benetton Group – Unhate Campaign

-The ad ran across many countries on large billboards during its 2011 launch which as you can imagine caused a lot of raised eyebrows.
+The controversial ad ran across many countries on large billboards during its 2011 launch which as you can imagine caused a lot of raised eyebrows.
 This wasn’t the first time the group had launched controversial ads before, in fact, their previous ads showed a priest and nun kissing.

-The Problem: Controversy for this ad campaign arose in many different ways.
+Why it’s an unethical ad: Controversy for this ad campaign arose in many different ways.
 The first was the use of world leaders without their consent.
 In fact, one of the ads features Pope Benedict XVI kissing a top Egyptian imam which was quickly removed after being condemned by the Vatican.

 The ads were met with so much backlash that some people started to tear the ads down themselves.
 Despite the backlash, Benetton never withdrew or apologized for the campaign and even went on to win the prestigious Cannes ad festival award.